Wiggrim/D2R/readme.md

 # Doppler2Rotation
 An algorithm transforming carrier Doppler & IMU measurements to attitude of the vehicle.
-Corresponding article is under peer review.

 ## Features
 Being able to work with as few as three satellites.